ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 The example below shows Column Definitions using **initial attributes**.
 Note the following:

-- The `initialWidth`, `initialSort` and `initialPinned` is applied only when the columns are created.
+- The `initialWidth`, `initialSort` and `initialPinned` are applied only when the columns are created.
 - If you update the width, sort or pinned of a column by interacting with the grid's UI and then hit 'Set Columns with Initials', the columns state will not change.
 - Removing the columns first and then setting them again will use the initial values again.